Numigi/konvergo-erp/konvergo/konvergo_favicon_title/README.rst

 Context
 -------
-In vanilla Odoo, as of version ``14.0``, the favicon is parametrizable for each company.
+In vanilla Odoo, as of version ``14.0``, the favicon is set for each company.

 .. image:: static/description/vanilla_odoo_company.png